Research

 Transfer Learning for Improved Stellar Parameter Estimation with StelNet

-Accurate determinations of stellar age and mass are crucial to many areas of Astronomy!
+Accurate determinations of stellar ages and masses are crucial to many areas of Astronomy!
 The StelNet model (Garraffo et al. 2021) is a hierarchical Bayesian collection of deep neural networks that aims to do just this with greater computational efficiency than traditional model fitting methods.
 It was originally trained on synthetic stellar evolutionary tracks from MIST, and while it does well in this regime, it is not expected to make estimates as accurately for actual stars.
 As part of the NSF REU program at the Smithsonian Astrophysical Observatory, I implemented “transfer learning” for StelNet, retraining the models on a small amount of real data to calibrate them for better performance on real stars and make them more robust against systematic errors.
 Below is a plot of StelNet’s age predictions versus reported ages for a few catalogs of well-studied post-ZAMS stars before and after transfer learning.

 To learn more, you can check out my REU project report, live-streamed REU symposium talk, and AAS iPoster.